Lincoln County, Arkansas: Politics

 Lincoln County historically followed the Solid South voting trend of strong support for Democrats.
 However, following the election of Arkansas Governor Bill Clinton, the county has turned increasingly Republican, including in state and local races.
+Politically, the white-majority Lincoln County has transitioned from reliably Democratic in presidential elections to steadily Republican since the election of Barack Obama.

 In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
-In the House of Representatives, Lincoln County is within the Arkansas 1st district with many other agricultural Delta counties on the eastern side of the state.
-The Arkansas 1st has been represented by Rick Crawford since 2010.
+In the House of Representatives, Lincoln County is within Arkansas's 1st congressional district with many other agricultural Delta counties on the eastern side of the state.
+The district has been represented by Republican Rick Crawford since 2010.

 In the Arkansas State Senate, Lincoln County is split essentially in half between north and south.
 The northern half is within District 25, which also includes most of Jefferson and Phillips counties and a small portion of Desha County.
 The district has been represented by Stephanie Flowers, a Democratic lawyer from Pine Bluff, since January 2013.
 The southern half of Lincoln County is within District 26, which reaches to the southeastern corner of the state.
 District 26 has been represented by Eddie Cheatham, a Democratic retired educator from Crossett, since January 2013.

 In the Arkansas House of Representatives, Lincoln County is split among three districts.
 The western third of Lincoln County is within District 10, which includes parts of four nearby counties.
 District 10 has been represented by Mike Holcomb since January 2013.
 Holcomb was initially elected as a Democrat, but switched to the Republican party in August 2015.
 The eastern third of the county is within District 12, which extends across Arkansas and Desha counties to include all of Phillips County.
 District 12 has been represented by Chris Richey, a Democratic pastor from Helena-West Helena, since January 2013.
 A small portion in northern Lincoln County, including Grady and Varner, is within District 16.
 The district contains the eastern half of Jefferson County, including the southeastern half of Pine Bluff, and has been represented by Ken Ferguson, a Democrat, since January 2015.
 District 13 has been represented by David Hillman since 2013.

 Taxation

 Property tax is assessed by the Lincoln County Assessor annually based upon the fair market value of the property and determining which tax rate, commonly called a millage in Arkansas, will apply.
 The rate depends upon the property's location with respect to city limits, school district, and special tax increment financing (TIF) districts.
-This tax is collected by the Lincoln County Collector between the first business day of March of each year through October 15th without penalty.
+This tax is collected by the Lincoln County Collector between the first business day of March of each year through October 15 without penalty.
 The Lincoln County Treasurer disburses tax revenues to various government agencies, such as cities, county road departments, fire departments, libraries, and police departments in accordance with the budget set by the quorum court.